-The CL-16 has an expertly designed ventilation system (and it’s even got a fancy name – “ACS” or Advanced Channeling Ventilation System).
+The CL-17 replaced the super popular CL-16 and has just taken it to a slightly more refined and even lighter level.
+It has an expertly designed ventilation system (and it’s even got a fancy name – “ACS” or Advanced Channeling Ventilation System).
 With airflow from the front right to the back, heat and humidity will not be an issue when you’re riding.

 Arai’s most ‘basic’ or entry-level helmet, the Vector-2 is still miles ahead of most other companies’ high-end products.
 The only reason we’ll say it’s ‘basic’ is because Arai’s other offerings are so specialized and packed full of features.

 While you don’t get the same features in the Vector-2 as you do in the Corsair V, for example, you get an amazing helmet that not only keeps you safe by meeting the top DOT and Snell safety standards, but you get some excellent ventilation, a great shield, and what must be a load of money spent in Arai’s Research & Development labs making small but important improvements.